bpoe1222/Quiz/README.md

 # Question 1 #

-* What is the color of the sky?
+* What tag is used to define an interactive field where users can enter data?

 # Question 2 #

-* How fast does the earth spin?
+* What tag is used to define an unordered list?

 # Question 3 #

-* What is the color of grass?
+* What declaration must be included at the beginning of an HTML document?

 # Question 4 #

-* Who won the World Series in 1968?
+* What tag is used to define the title?